AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/assign-users-to-layout-template.md

   </tr>
   <tr>
    <td role="rowheader">Access level configurations</td>
+   <td> <p>To perform these steps at the system level, you need the System Administrator access level.
-   <td> <p>You must be a Workfront administrator.
-For more information, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-a-user-full-administrative-access.md" class="MCXref xref">Grant a user full administrative access</a>.</p> <p>Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
+To perform them for a group, you must be a manager of that group.</p> <p><b>Note</b>: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
 For information on how a Workfront administrator can modify your access level, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
   </tr>
  </tbody>
 </table>